Gotarr/Splunkbase-Download-script/README.md

 **Note:** Filters (`--only`/`--exclude`) work in all modes: normal, dry-run, validate, fix-missing

+### Backup & CI/CD Integration
+- `--backup-keep N` - Number of backup files to keep before updating `Your_apps.json` (default: 5, 0 to disable)
+- `--fail-on-errors` - Exit with non-zero status if errors or inconsistencies are detected (for CI pipelines)

+**Backup behavior:**
+- Backups are created automatically before any `Your_apps.json` modification
+- Format: `Your_apps.json.bak-YYYYMMDD-HHMMSS`
+- Rotation: Only the N most recent backups are kept
+- Set to `0` to disable backups completely

 ## Running Tests

 Install dependencies and run the test suite with pytest: